mdbrnd/Quick21/README.md

 More details for the project structure can be found in the respective `README.md` files of the `client` and `server` directories.

+## AI Assistance Disclaimer

+A significant portion of the user interface (UI) for this project was designed with the assistance of AI language models, specifically ChatGPT and Claude AI.
+These AI tools were used to generate ideas, improve layouts, and optimize the user experience.

 ## License

 This project is licensed under the MIT License.